NigelDoering/DSC-Capstone-Project/README.md

    * tweet_ids (list of str): list of tweet IDs to analyze
    * flagged (dict): dictionary should have a key for every tweet to be analyzed and a boolean for whether or not the tweet was flagged (E.g. {"123": true, "456": false})
    * outdir: path to directory to output a notebook of the results
+* Make sure paths to directories already exist
+* run 'python run.py analysis' in root directory of repo
+* Look in the outdir you specified for an html file of the results